37th Armor Regiment: Global War on Terror

 In January 2006, the battalion again deployed again as a part of the Operation Iraqi Freedom 05-07 rotation.
 Initially operating in western Nineveh Province, the battalion reorganized into "Task Force Bandits" and then partnered with the 1st Brigade, 3rd Iraqi Division and the 4thBrigade, Iraqi Border Police to conduct combined area security operations, build Iraqi security force capabilities, and conduct civil military operations in a large area along the Syrian border.
 During this time, the Task Force validated two of three partnered Iraqi Army battalions and was the first in the brigade to transition an area to Iraqi control.
+Meanwhile, A co. (known as the Axemen) detached and alongside 1-36 INF fought a smaller but equally fierce enemy in Hit.

 The Task Force's mission on the border ended in May 2006, when the it was ordered south to the volatile Al Anbar province to spearhead the pacification of its capital city, Ar Ramadi.
 Upon arrival, the Task Force gallantly assaulted across the Nasir Canal and established a series of six combat outposts deep within enemy held territory.
 Operating from these outposts during nine months of intense combat, Task Force Bandits drove Al Qaeda in Iraq from their sanctuary and inflicted grievous losses on the enemy.
 For these actions fighting under U.S. Marine Corps command, the battalion was awarded a Naval Unit Commendation.
 After a 45 day extension in Iraq, the battalion returned to Friedberg in February 2007 and deactivated the following April 2007.